facultyai/dash-bootstrap-components/README.md

 # dash-bootstrap-components

 [Plotly Dash][dash-homepage] is great!
-However, creating the initial layout can create a lot of boilerplate. *dash-bootstrap-components* reduces this boilerplate by providing standard layouts and high-level components.
+However, creating the initial layout can require a lot of boilerplate. *dash-bootstrap-components* reduces this boilerplate by providing standard layouts and high-level components.